 The company responsible for VyprVPN, Golden Frog, is legally registered in privacy-friendly Switzerland.
 This is a country with no data retention laws and not part of the 14 eyes group.
 In other words, they are ideally-positioned to ignore legal requests and protect your anonymity.

-The service has very good speeds that rival some of the strongest VPNs on the market today.
+The service has excellent speeds that rival some of the strongest VPNs on the market today.
 They have 700+ servers in over 70 locations around the world – far from the most, but also not shabby.
-Obviously, the server list is not an obstacle to offering lightning fast connections.
+Apparently, the server list is not an obstacle to offering lightning fast connections.

 VyprVPN is particularly good for users in countries where VPN-blocking is commonplace – China, Russia, Turkey, Iran, etc. Their Chameleon protocol prevents blocking and throttling efforts, eliminating the risk of making a long-term investment.